psharma04/academic-kickstart/content/courses/home/courses.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
+title: Courses
+subtitle: Use the buttons along the top to narrow down what's shown. <br /> Can't find your subject?
+[Send us a request!](https://tally.so/r/w5dvQ3)

 content:
   # Page type to display.
 E.g. project.